Plant Ownership & Legal Structure

-Besides, most of the farmers that we work with have no means of getting started on their own.
-Many are chronically poor that even the idea of providing them with inputs (like seed etc.) in the form of a microloan, where they have to repay at harvest, only impoverishes them even the more.
-We have seen this happening with a few global antipoverty charities operating in our region, which provide poor farmers with loaned inputs.
+Most of the farmers that we work with are too impoverished and have no means of getting started on their own.
+Many are chronically poor that even the idea of giving them inputs (like seed etc.) in the form of a microloan, where they have to repay at harvest, only impoverishes them even the more.
+We have seen this happening with a few global antipoverty charities operating here, which provide farmers with loaned inputs.
 Many farmers end up selling their livestock in order to repay the microloans.

-For this reason, all the inputs that the UCF currently provides to all the rural poor farmers we work with (be it seed; tarpaulins, training, or the fruit saplings that we will give out to all our participating farmers once our plant is developed), are free.
+For this reason, all the support that the UCF currently provides to all the rural poor farmers we work with (be it seed; tarpaulins, training), as well as all the support that we will provide to our target farmers once the intended plant is developed, is free.

-That is, with a ready market now in place, the free inputs that each farmer will get from us will only last 1 – 4 planting seasons, depending on the crop each farmer has chosen to grow, after which they will then be able to attain a functional level of self-sustainability.
-This is essentially what will constitute the graduation period (from extreme poverty) for each farmer.
-Specifically, all farmers who choose to grow fruits like mango; oranges, pineapples and passion fruits will get free inputs for only 1 – 2 planting seasons.
-Farmers growing cassava will only get free inputs for one planting season, and those growing sorghum/maize will get free inputs for 4 planting seasons.
+That is, with a ready market now in place (once this plant is installed), the free inputs that each farmer will get from us will only last 1 – 4 planting seasons, after which they will then be able to attain a functional level of self-sustainability.
+All farmers who are growing fruits like mango; oranges, pineapples and passion fruits will only get free inputs for 1 – 2 planting seasons.
+Farmers growing cassava will only get free inputs for one season, and those growing sorghum/maize will get free inputs for 4 seasons.

 To run our plant in a flexible and creative way, and without subjecting our operations to the bureaucratic processes that have stalemated similar ventures here today, our plant shall be wholly owned and managed by the UCF, with any incomes thereof being used to scale our work with rural poor farmers, and to expand the plant’s own work.

-Think of the same way Oxfam and The Rockefeller Foundation (both of them nonprofits) could run a charity shop in London, or some real estate in New York, respectively, from which they raise the money that they use to end poverty in Africa.
-Our plant will both create markets for the rural farmers we work with, while using its own incomes to support our work with local farmers in a self-sustaining way — in an environment where people like us usually have no source of funding for our work.
+Think of how Oxfam and The Rockefeller Foundation, both of whom are nonprofits, could operate a charity shop in London and some real estate in New York respectively, from where they then draw the means to end poverty in Africa.
+Similarly, our plant will both create markets for the rural poor farmers we work with, while using its own incomes to support our work with these farmers in a self-sustaining way — in a part of the world where people like us virtually have no source of support for our work.

 The UCF is located on 12 acres in Namisita, a village in Kamuli, in eastern Uganda.
 That is where our intended plant shall also be physically located.
 If deemed necessary, e.g. for accessibility reasons, part of this plant (such as the site where we will raise saplings that will be given out to our farmers) may be moved to a separate location.